Boeotian had many points of divergence from Attic. Here is a list:

 - Loss of contrastive length in vowels and consonants.

-- Loss of final unstressed /a/.
+- Reduction and loss of final unstressed /a/.

 This produces the following phoneme inventory:

 Μ /m/ Ν /n/ Γ /ŋ/

 Note that Ͱ is not Claudian, but rather an old letter meant as a graphical compromise between Ε and Ι. Note also that Ψ represents /kʰ/ rather than /ps/.
 Digraphs for /ks/ and /ps/ do not exist.
 Dipthongs are ΑΙ /ai/, ΑΥ /au/.
 The ogonek, which functions as an umlaut, is an approximation of a tail-like diacritic which developed from a reduced form of ε.

 Even in classical times, the Boeotian alphabet lacked /z/, and therefore lacked Ζ. As a consequence of this, the letter was never borrowed into Latin, and thus was never used in English.
 Greek loans of course would never have had /z/, but rather /dː/, so we would use e.g. doölogical